wandb/docs/docs/guides/launch/sagemaker.md

 	repository: <ecr-repo-name>
 ```

 The agent can build container images with either Kaniko or Docker.
 The agent will attempt to perform container builds with `docker build` by default.

-If you are running the agent in Kubernetes you can enable Kaniko builds by adding the following to you agent config:
+If you run the agent in Kubernetes you can enable Kaniko builds by adding the following to you agent config:

 ```yaml
 builder: